brixel-1984/TarasNumericalModellingCourse/README.md

 ## Solvers

 ## Global indexing in Python
-Note that global indexing relations have to adapted because in Python, indexing starts at 0.
+The basic global indexing relations introduced in Taras course to relate the numerical (grid) and algebraic indices assume that indexing starts at 1.
+Therefore, they have to adapted because in Python, indexing starts at 0.

 So in Matlab,